Guides

 The Federal Judicial Center: All You Need to Know

 The Federal Judicial Center is a federal agency in the US.
 It is responsible for research and education for the US federal courts, including conducting continuing education and training for federal judges, court clerks, and other court staff.
-The center also develops recommendations concerning operation and study of federal courts and conducts research about court operations, history, and federal judicial procedures.
+The center also develops recommendations concerning the operation and study of federal courts and conducts research about court operations, history, and federal judicial procedures.

 The Center Structure